ravi-ai-learner/learn-ai/README.md

 Each folder includes:
 - 📒 Notes & summaries
-- 🧪 Jupyter notebooks & code
+- 🧪 Jupyter notebooks and code
 - 📂 Datasets (or download links)
 - 💡 Projects or case studies
 - 📚 Book-specific chapters (optional)